earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ---------------------------------------

 ```
 And look at that, the first book in the series was the most popular.
-And the last book, Mocking Jay was much less popular.
+And the last book, Mockingjay was much less popular.
 That isn't a good sign.

-Let me look at another trilogy to see if this gradual decrease in rankings is common or Hunger Games specific:
+Let me look at another trilogy to see if this gradual decrease in rankings is common or The Hunger Games specific:

 ``` awk
 BEGIN { FS = "\t" }